Mineral wool

 Mineral wool is any fibrous material formed by spinning or drawing molten mineral or rock materials such as slag and ceramics.

-Applications of mineral wool include thermal insulation (as both structural insulation and pipe insulation), filtration, soundproofing, and hydroponic growth medium.
+It was first manufactured in the 19th century.
+Applications include thermal insulation (as both structural insulation and pipe insulation), filtration, soundproofing, and hydroponic growth medium.
+Mineral wool can cause irritation to the eyes, skin and lungs, especially during its manufacture and installation.